yochaigal/cairn/wip/2e/advice.md

   - If the jewel from the nearby rubble is inserted into the statue, nothing happens.
 If it is removed again, the statue responds accordingly.
 - **Doorway**: The door to the Storeroom has nearly rotted away, leaving cracks in the wood.
 The iron chain is clearly rusted.

-The **Warden** describes the room as "_A wide courtyard.
+**Warden** "_You enter a wide courtyard.
 Moonlight drifts through the collapsed roof from the night sky.
 The floor is sandy, chalk-white that sparkles in the moonlight.
 Rubble is piled in the center near a statue of a woman holding a bladed weapon.
-There is a closed wooden door on the **East** side, and an open archway into a dark tunnel to the **West**."_
+There is a closed wooden door on the **East** side, and an open archway into a dark tunnel to the **West**.
+What do you do?"_

 [**The characters then declare their intended actions.**]
 **Leib**: _"I'll search the room for clues about its purpose, starting with that glittery ground."_